skulpt/skulpt/source/basic.rst

 first item of the list and the existing items will need to be linked to this new first item so that they follow.

-The linked list shown in Figure {adv:linkedlist} was built by calling the ``add`` method a number of times.
+The linked list shown in Figure {linkedlist} was built by calling the ``add`` method a number of times.

 ::